 Here are some of our favourite places to see in North Norfolk, from historical houses to wonderful wildlife and scenic gardens.
-They’re all within reach of Barsham Barns holiday cottages.
+They’re all within reach of Barsham Barns holiday barns.
 We’re sure you’ll find plenty of your own ideas as well…

 This is a magnificent Jacobean house with a garden and park.
 The Hall is famed for its long gallery, fine tapestries, paintings and rare books.